This is the thing.

 If you take it over with the ‘nuance’ of your needs; (Which seems to be more about lessening white responsibility for racism than it is about the ways in which oppression interacts/intersects.)
 You again silence WOC/POC in the need to center yourself in a narrative designed to address the over looked needs of WOC/POC.

 Example: Feminism includes men’s rights.
 Yet we don’t make men’s ‘nuance’ the focus of feminism.
-If we did, men would center themselves and it would make mute the whole point.
+If we did, men would center themselves and it would make moot the whole point.
 If men were capable of not centering themselves feminism wouldn’t exist, it wouldn’t need to.

 Same principal applies to ‘intersectional’